AIforThai/aiforthai/aift/multimodal/README.md

 ## TEXT LLM

 ### params
-The `generate` function has the following parameters:
+The `generate` function designing for single-turn conversation.
+It has the following parameters:

 * **instruction** (str: `required`): The prompt text for the model.
 * **system_prompt** (str): The system prompt to define the model's behavior.